 CMS Releases the 2022 Fee Schedule and Final Rule

 This article summarizes a number of questions and answers that came up around the fee schedules and the new 2022 Medicare rules.
 We have been inundated by questions on Medicare PTA reimbursements, Medicare PT guidelines, and more upcoming cuts and implications.

-Q: What are the key changes in the 2o22 fee schedule and final rule?
+Q: What are the key changes in the 2022 fee schedule and final ruling?

 A: Here’s the big picture:

-- PTs will see ~3.7% reduction in payment and OTs will see ~3.9% reduction in payment.
+- PTs will see a ~3.7% reduction in payment and OTs will see a ~3.9% reduction in payment.

 - PTAs using the CQ modifier and OTAs using the CO modifier will see a 15% payment reduction